A Gateway to Central Europe: The Comprehensive 2026 Guide to the Top 10 Public Universities in Austria

 4. WU Vienna (Vienna University of Economics and Business)

-- Specializations: International Management, Finance, and Supply Chain Management.
+- Best For: International Management, Global Finance, Supply Chain Analytics, and Quantitative Business Methods.

 5. Graz University of Technology (TU Graz)